 - Method 1: If you’re having trouble comprehending the passages, try just reading the first and last paragraphs, and read only the first and last sentences of each of the paragraphs.
 Then go to the questions and answer the main idea questions.
 For line-specific questions, go back to the passage and read the paragraph the line is in.
 This way, you don’t need to worry about understanding the passages completely, and you can focus on the parts of the passages necessary to answering the questions instead.

 - Method 2: If you understand the passages but don’t finish in the allotted time, or it takes too long to read and answer questions, try reading the questions first and circling important words that are relevant to the passage.
 When you read the passage, look for and circle those same words.
 This way, when you read, you’re more focused on what to look for.
 To increase your reading speed, time yourself reading passages from the New York Times or LA Times, specifically science passages or history passages, as they’ll be the most challenging to adapt to speed reading.

-Some helpful prep books I recommend for English and Reading SAT prep are Erica L. Meltzer’s The Complete Guide to SAT Reading and Barron's SAT Reading Workbook.
+Some helpful prep books I recommend for English and Reading SAT prep are Erica L. Meltzer’s The Complete Guide to SAT Reading and Barron's SAT Study Guide Premium.
 When it comes to reading, applying different tactics and seeing what works for you is best.
 All of the answers are in the passage—you just have to look for them the right way.
 If you’re getting a specific type of question wrong every time, try a different tactic or refer to a prep book to fix your mistakes.
 If you’re struggling with a specific type of passage, practice those types of passages on Khan Academy over and over again.